USCiLab/cereal/_includes/archive_specialization.markdown

 Although cereal comes with a support for nearly every type in the [standard library](stl_support.html), there can be times when it is desirable to have custom functionality for a type that cereal provides the serialization for.
 Function overloading can be used to override the cereal implementation with a custom one.
+This will work even if you include the cereal support for a type assuming that the compiler doesn't find any ambiguity in your overload (more on that later).

 ### Specializing the archive

-If you want to make an archive behave differently for some type, you can do this by creating overloads where the archive is explicitly defined (and not a template parameter).
+If you want to make an archive behave differently for some type, you can do this by creating overloads where the archive is explicitly defined (and not a template parameter):

 ```cpp
 namespace cereal